xxcw/telegram-chat-spy/README.md

 ## Telegram chat spy

-Creating a visual copy of the chat.
+Creating of a visual copy of the chat.

 - Forwarding messages between chats
 - Sending messages by different bots with names and avatars of users